-Wells is 14-time National Champion and 3-time Olympian who you can still find teaching others to ride a mountain bike like a pro — like his 2-year-old son Cooper, who got up on 2 wheels faster than most kids get up on 2 feet.
+Wells is 14-time National Champion and 3-time Olympian who you can still find teaching others to ride a mountain bike like a pro — like his 2-year-old son Cooper, who got up on two wheels faster than most kids get up on two feet.

 “Kids mimic their parents, so if they see you peddling around they’ll want to do that, too,” says Wells.
 “At that young age, they want to explore everything, and a bike opens that up.”
 Here’s the quickest way to start your only family biker gang.

 Forget about all the Space-Age technological advancements in bicycles (like literally using material they send to space), there’s only one thing you need to do to get your kid up and balancing on a bike: Take off the pedals.

 “Nowadays, we’re so lucky to have walker or strider bikes,” Wells says.
 Balance bikes are those pedal-less pushers that allow kids to sit down and almost immediately dial-in how to stay upright.
 His son picked one up at one.
 “They can develop their balance much younger than if riding a traditional bike with pedals and training wheels,” he says.
 Once your little cyclist masters the balance bikes, transitioning to pedals isn’t a huge leap.

 Remember when you were young, and nobody wore helmets?
 What wonderful, idiotic days those were.
 Since massive brain injuries are less cool than wearing a helmet, you should probably find the right one for the whole family.